What Temperature Should a Hot Tub Be?

 Hot tubs offer a sense of comfort and calming feeling after a long tiring day, and it's no surprise why most people want one.

-However, problems may arise when you don't know the perfect temperature to set your hot tub to.
-To avoid learning from experience the hard way, it's time you discover what temperature works for you, so you can enjoy maximum relief.
+However, problems may arise when you don't know how to set the perfect temperature for your hot tub.
+To avoid learning from experience the hard way, it's time you discover what temperature is best, so you can enjoy maximum relief.

-Majority of hot tub users prefer to unwind in a hot tub temperature range of 36-38℃, and while that might be a good thing, it doesn't apply to every person.
+The majority of users prefer to unwind in a hot tub temperature range of 36-38°C (97-100°F).
+And while that might be a good thing, it doesn't apply to all people.

-Personal preference, health risks, and safety reasons are all factors that'll affect your tub temperature.
+Personal preference, health risks, disease control, and safety reasons are factors that affect your tub temperature.

-Ideally, if you intend to have a perfect hot tub temperature to burn out the stress of the day, you can set it at 40℃, as it's not advisable to go higher than that because it'll be dangerous to do so.
+Ideally, if you intend to have a perfect hot tub temperature to burn off the stress of the day, set it at 40℃ (104°F).
+It's not advisable to go higher than that because it may be dangerous.

-But, you can decide to have fun and test out the point at which you'll have maximum enjoyment; you can do this by tweaking the hot tub's temperature until you find a completely comfortable temperature for you and your family members.
+But, you can decide to have fun and test out the point at which your enjoyment of the tub is optimal.
+You can do this by tweaking the hot tub's temperature until you find a comfortable temperature for you and your family members.

 So, we recommend experimenting until you figure out the perfect temperature without the risk of overheating.

-To enjoy your hot tub experience you need to get it right, and that's why majority of hot tub owners tweak their spa temperature to a few degrees depending on the time of the year.
+To enjoy your hot tub experience, you need to get it right, and that's why the majority of hot tub owners tweak their spa temperature to a few degrees depending on the time of the year.

-Hot tub temperatures are very important for people who have underlying health conditions, and can easily develop heat stroke.
+Hot tub temperatures are important for people with underlying health conditions, as they can quickly develop heat stroke.

-Most hot tubs come with the option of a temperature limit; which means, you can't exceed a particular set temperature.
+Most hot tubs come with the option of a temperature limit.
+It means you can't exceed a particular set temperature.

-Those with health conditions should speak to a medical professional before using a hot tub or very heated water.
+Those with health conditions should speak to a medical professional before using a hot tub or overly heated water.

 What are heat-related health risks?

-Different temperatures for different folks, yes we agree on that.
-However, if your body temperature exceeds 39℃, you have no business relaxing in hot water, until your body temperature drops.
+Different temperatures for different folks, yes, we agree on that.
+However, if your body temperature exceeds 39℃ (102°F), you have no business relaxing in hot water until your body temperature drops.

-Understandably, you might want to use it to ease muscle aches or pains, so we advice you to do that at a lower temperature.
-Set the water temperature of your hot tub to as low as 26℃, and enjoy.
+Understandably, you might want to use it to ease muscle aches or pains, so our advice is to do that at a lower temperature.
+Set the water temperature of your hot tub as low as 26℃ (79°F), and enjoy.

-Almost all modern hot tubs come with low temperatures, so it's best to put that into consideration when making your purchase from your local dealer, to enjoy maximum benefit.
+Almost all modern hot tubs come with low temperatures, so it's best to consider this before making a purchase from your local dealer, to enjoy maximum benefit.

-Some of the health risk associated with not using the right temperature for your hot tub, especially when you are unwell or have heart conditions, includes;
+Some of the health risks associated with not using the right temperature for your hot tub, especially when you are unwell or have heart conditions, include:

 Heat rash and cramps

-However, even if you are a healthy adult, you should be conscious of water temperatures because it's essential if you don't want to develop any health complications.
+However, even as a healthy adult, you should be conscious of water temperatures because it's essential if you don't want to develop any health complications.

 What is the ideal temperature for a hot tub?

-There is no authorised ideal temperature for a hot tub, it's dependent on what you prefer, health risks, and of course your body temperature as well.
-If you have a high body temperature of above 37℃, it's worth reducing the temperature of your hot tub, and setting it to a low temperature.
+There is no authorised ideal temperature for a hot tub.
+It depends on what you prefer, potential health risks, and your natural body temperature.
+Do you have a naturally high body temperature above 37℃ (99°F)?
+If so, it might be best to reduce the temperature of your hot tub.
+Set it to a low-temperature setting.

-The highest temperature you can set your hot tub to is 40℃, which is just one temperature above normal body temperature.
+The highest temperature you should set your hot tub to is 40℃ (104°F), just one degree above natural body temperature.

-Many spa owners love to turn up their hot tub water during winter, while those that live in an extremely hot climate, try to stay warm by reducing their hot tub temperature; plus they save money and more energy this way.
+Many spa owners living in cold climates want to stay warm and turn up their hot tub water temperature during winter.
+Those that live in hot climates tend to reduce their hot tub temperature.
+They save money and more energy this way.

 What is the maximum temperature for a hot tub?

 Staying safe while enjoying outdoor living in your hot tub is important.
-The essence of a swim spa is to relax and enjoy the benefits of soaking yourself up in heated water.
-However, the maximum temperature shouldn't exceed 40 Celsius.
+The essence of a swim spa is to relax and enjoy the benefits of soaking yourself in heated water.
+However, the maximum temperature shouldn't exceed 40 degrees Celsius (104°F).

 Is 110 degrees too hot for a hot tub?